thatrandybrown/thatrandybrown.github.io/content/collaborating.md

 ### Slack Management

-For everything, I consider Slack my main communication platform.
+For everything, I consider slack my main communication platform.
 Please slack, over email, if you want a response.
-Sending me an email is the best way to guarantee I will not respond. :)

-I don't expect prompt responses, unless I otherwise denote it as urgent.
-12 hour SLAs with responses during working hours.
-I try to schedule messages to send during the workday, but sometimes I forget.
+Sending me an email is the best way to guarantee I will not respond. :) I try to schedule messages to send during the workday, but sometimes I forget.

-I try to go computers off between 430 PM and 830 PM CST and on the weekends--this is dedicated family time.
-If urgent, you can text or page me.

-I manage slack a bit like it's own todo list--flagging messages with reminders, and following up when I've got more bandwidth or am not in some heads down work.
+I manage slack a bit like its own todo list--flagging messages with reminders, and following up when I've got more bandwidth or am not in some heads down work.

+I try to go computers off between 4:30 PM and 8:30 PM CST and on the weekends--this is dedicated family time.
+If urgent, text or page me.

 ### Meeting Preferences